3liz/qgis_plugin_tools/README.md

     QCoreApplication.installTranslator(self.translator)

 ```

-Setting the Makefile:
-* Copy the `Makefile.parent` content to your plugin's Makefile.

 * Using the plugin upload function, check the `--help` of the `plugin_upload.py` file.
 For instance, you can setup environment variable in your bash for your credentials.